-It became an important temple city and one of the biggest religious buildings anywhere in the world (although Angkor Wat beats it out for total size).
+It became an important temple city and one of the biggest religious buildings anywhere in the world (although the Angkor Wat in Cambodia beats it out for total size).

 Karnak began to decline after the city of Thebes (now Luxor) was sacked by the Romans in the 1st century AD.